Sincide/nixos-config/README.md

 ## Customisation

+Most day‑to‑day changes are done through the following files:

-Edit `home.nix` to add packages or change shell aliases.
-Desktop settings are in `dotfiles/`; see `docs/customization.md` for an overview of the most common files to tweak.
+- `home.nix` – add extra packages or shell aliases.
+- `hosts/<hostname>/configuration.nix` – machine specific options.
+- `dotfiles/` – actual configuration files for Hyprland, Waybar, Kitty and more.

+See `docs/customization.md` for a detailed walkthrough of how to modify these files.

 Recent changes and improvements are described in `docs/changes.md`.